ash-project/ash_postgres/documentation/topics/migrations_and_tasks.md

 For more information on generating migrations, see the module documentation here:
 `Mix.Tasks.AshPostgres.GenerateMigrations`, or run `mix help ash_postgres.generate_migrations`

-For running your migrations, there is a mix task that will find all of the repos configured in your apis and run their migrations.
+For running your migrations, there is a mix task that will find all of the repos configured in your domains and run their migrations.
 It is a thin wrapper around `mix ecto.migrate`.
 Ours is called `mix ash_postgres.migrate`

 If you want to run or rollback individual migrations, use the corresponding